dkrsorenson/cms-backend/README.md

-# CMS Backend - Technical Assessment
+# CMS Backend

+This is a sample backend for a basic content managment system with CRUD functionality.

 ## Setup and Testing